claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 ### Description, keywords etc

+- !!!
+If you have more than one primary language (I had EN(UK) and EN(US)) then you have to enter all this stuff TWICE.
+I got caught out because I only edited it in UK and not in US.
+I suspect this was a rod I created for my own back by having two primary languages - UK and US - I probably should have just stuck with one.
 - See Wordlessly notes.md for values saved for these inputs
 - There are character limits - on Mac the quickest way I found of counting characters was to paste into VS Code and look at the column count at the bottom of the window.